 - Timeline for sourcing or strategy for implementation,

-- Company ethos and CSG initiatives.
+- Organization ethos and CSG initiatives.

-RFPs are used in the supplier vetting process to collect the data needed to make the best decision for the company.
+RFPs are used in the supplier vetting process to collect the data needed to make the best decision for the business.
 It’s considered a best practice in your procure-to-pay to use those tools to:

 - Evaluate vendors,